Skedar/omarchy-system-monitor-plugin/README.md

-# System Monitor for Omarchy - SSM
+# Simple System Monitor for Omarchy - SSM

 A simple and lightweight system-monitor widget for Omarchy.